 The first thing that many professionals would love is that unlike most of the MOBOs out there, this does not cater specifically to the gamers.
 In fact, this is specially marketed toward designers, engineers and creators.

-Whether you are audio engineer, video maker, 3D designer etc this is a motherboard for you.
+Whether you are an audio engineer, video maker, 3D designer etc this is a motherboard for you.
 This motherboard actively recommends the use of NVIDIA Quadro graphics card that are the equivalent to the NVIDIA GeForce cards but for engineering use case, floating point operation and plethora of other specialized professional applications like rendering and simulation.

 Besides the Thunderbolt 3.0 port, this offers plenty of sweet features that set it apart from the rest.

 For starters, this isn’t really an expensive motherboard.
 It costs almost the same as any high quality Gaming ATX Intel Motherboards.
 Therefore, for those looking to build a workstation, this is certainly among the best motherboards with Thunderbolt 3.

 The motherboard offers a 3 x PCIe 3.0 x 16 slots.
-However due to the limitations of the amount of PCIe lane the supported processor can have, you can only utilize the first port to its maximum 16x bandwidth.
+However due to the limitations of the amount of PCIe lane the supported processor can have, you can only utilize the first port to its maximum x16 bandwidth.
 Therefore, if you have a single graphics card to install, use the first port.

 You can also do 2 way SLI with NVIDIA Card and 3-way Crossfire with AMD cards.
 However, note that the bandwidth of the PCIe 3.0 slots changes the more cards you install.

 This motherboard is also a heaven for SSDs and for RAID utility.
 The motherboard is the first in using a technology that directly attaches the Add in Card (AIC) SSDs to the CPU giving unparalleled performance.

 A workstation is incomplete without a robust storage configuration, this motherboard will allow you create a safe, fast and redundant storage environment thanks to the RAID utilize it offers.
-It also supports 2 x M.2 slot that can reach speeds of about 3500 MB/s i.e the Samsung EVO 970.
+It also supports 3rd 2 x M.2 slot that can reach speeds of about 3500 MB/s i.e the Samsung EVO 970.